benhj/knoxcrypt/README.md

 `export CRYPTOSTREAMPP=...`

-If you don't have fuse installed, you'll probably want to only build the main teasafe library (libteasafe.a), the shell (teashell) and maketeasafe, the binary used to make teasafe containers.
+If you don't have fuse installed, you'll probably want to only build the main knoxcrypt library (libknoxcrypt.a), the shell (teashell) and makeknoxcrypt, the binary used to make knoxcrypt containers.
 To build these, respectively:
 <pre>
 make lib
 make shell
-make maketeasafe
+make makeknoxcrypt
 </pre>
-Note that building either of the binaries `teashell` or `maketeasafe` will automatically build libteasafe.a first.
+Note that building either of the binaries `teashell` or `makeknoxcrypt` will automatically build libknoxcrypt.a first.

 `make` or `make all` will compile everything except the GUI, i.e., the following binaries:

 <pre>
-test         : unit tests various parts of the main api maketeasafe  : builds teasafe containers teasafe      : fuse layer used for mounting teasafe containers teashell     : shell utility used for accessing and modifying teasafe containers
+test         : unit tests various parts of the main api makeknoxcrypt  : builds knoxcrypt containers knoxcrypt      : fuse layer used for mounting knoxcrypt containers teashell     : shell utility used for accessing and modifying knoxcrypt containers
 </pre>

-To build a teasafe container that uses AES256, with 4096 * 128000 bytes, use the `maketeasafe` binary:
+To build a knoxcrypt container that uses AES256, with 4096 * 128000 bytes, use the `makeknoxcrypt` binary:

 <pre>
-./maketeasafe ./test.bfs 128000
+./makeknoxcrypt ./test.bfs 128000
 </pre>

 For alternative ciphers, use the `--cipher` flag, e.g.:

 <pre>
-./maketeasafe ./test.bfs 128000 --cipher twofish
+./makeknoxcrypt ./test.bfs 128000 --cipher twofish
 </pre>

 The available cipher options are `aes`, `serpent`, `cast256`, `rc6`, `twofish`, `mars`, `camellia`, `rc5`, `shacal2` and `null`.
 Update 30/5/15: There are quite a few more than that these days.
 Have a look at the cryptostream headers if you're so inclined.